 In the Ten Thousand Interval Short and Lululemon Pace Breaker Short, I wear a Medium.
 Below, I’m going to provide my dimensions so you can compare them to yours and assess which model will be your best fit.

 As always, I’d suggest checking out Ten Thousand and Lululemon’s sizing guides before buying.
-In the photos below, I’m wearing each model in the 7″ variant.
+In the photos below, I’m wearing each model in the 7″ lined variant in the liner and linerless sections.

 My Sizing Dimensions